fbpx

 I haven’t jumped on the Dave Ramsey bandwagon because of a) I think he’s condescending b) I think I can manage my finances better than he can and c) I just don’t like him.

 Okay, by way of a side note, if you want to learn about your personal finances and don’t want to deal with Dave Ramsey condescending to you, check out Eric Tyson’s Personal Finance for Dummies.
 It is a no-nonsense bread and butter approach to personal finance – just without the moralizing.
 The book is always popular and sells for something like 14 bucks.
-Get it on Amazon or go to your local public library.
+Get it on Amazon for $13.37 or go to your local public library.

 Finally, tell me why I’m wrong–what do you think of Dave Ramsey?